OpenMoonRay/openmoonray-docs/docs/moonray/materials/UsdPreviewSurface.md

   default: [ 0, 0, 0 ]

   <p>Specular color to be used.
 This is the color at 0 incidence.
 Edge color is assumed white.
-Transition between the two colors according to Schlick fresnel approximation.<\p>
+Transition between the two colors according to Schlick fresnel approximation.</p>

   <h3>useSpecularWorkflow</h3>